What to Expect at your First Visit

 - Schedule any follow-up visits or the next evaluation visit before you leave.

 - Now off you go home, and give your kitty lots of loving, treats and playtime as thanks for being SO super at the vet’s!

 - If your visit involved any diagnostic testing, your vet will contact you when the test results have been reported.
 Some test results come in the next day; others can take 2-3 weeks.
 Your vet will let you know when to expect a report.

-- Post-Visit Reports: You may choose how you wish to receive reports from us (phone, text, email etc).
-We prefer, if possible, to email our reports to you.
-Our reports will include in-depth discussions and recommendations as needed and may include informational attachments.
+- Post-Visit Reports: You will receive reports from us via email.
+Our reports include in-depth discussions and recommendations as needed and may include informational attachments.
 This written reporting format provides you with a document that you can read at your leisure, keep and refer back to, so you don’t have to remember every detail of a potentially long and complicated phone call.
 Questions regarding reports can be handled by email or phone.
 While email is a better choice for your records, do NOT hesitate to pick up the phone if the question is urgent!
-You may not always be able to speak directly with the veterinarian, but our team members are trained to communicate messages to the vet and respond appropriately.
+You most likely won’t be able to speak directly with the veterinarian, but our team members are trained to communicate messages to the vet and respond appropriately.